bhorsak/SMPL-OBJ-Vertices-to-TRC-Converter/README.md

 # SMPL Vertices to TRC Converter

-This repository provides a Python script to convert **SMPL mesh outputs** (from CameraHMR, see References, or similar) into **trc files** for use in biomechanics and motion analysis software (e.g., OpenSim).
+This repository provides a Python script to convert **SMPL mesh outputs** (e.g. from CameraHMR, see References, or similar) into **trc files** for use in biomechanics and motion analysis software (e.g., OpenSim).

 The script searches through a given folder hierarchy, extracts marker positions from `.obj` files using predefined vertex IDs, and writes the results into TRC files.